zhuanghongji/SweetLogger/README.md

 # SweetLogger

-A sweet logger for SwiftUI.
+A beautiful and sweet logger for SwiftUI.

 ## Install